msolli/proletarian/README.md

  :delays [2000 10000]}
 ```
 This will retry four times.
 The first time after 2 seconds, the second after 10
-seconds, the third after another 10 seconds, and the fourth after yet another
+seconds, the third after another 10 seconds and the fourth after yet another
 10 seconds.

 ### Failed Jobs